Maternal and Child Health

 - Developing a strong evidence base to improve health policies, programs and practices for women and children, locally and globally;

 - Working in interdisciplinary teams to develop innovative solutions for addressing health disparities among women and children;

 - Using innovative approaches, including implementation science, to support the successful implementation of proven women’s and children’s interventions at scale; and

 - Using quantitative and qualitative methods to improve the health of women, children and families in North Carolina, the nation and the world.

-Peterson to step down, chair search begins
+Peterson steps down, chair search to begin

 After serving 10 years as chair of the Department of Maternal and Child Health, Dr. Herbert Peterson will be stepping down effective June 30, 2014.
 Peterson will remain in the department as Kenan Distinguished professor and director of the WHO Collaborating Center for Research Evidence for Sexual and Reproductive Health.
 Dean Barbara Rimer has established a search committee that is now inviting applications for the position.
 [Read job description]